BMW X2 vs Jeep Wrangler

 Feature Showdown

-The BMW X2 features a 10.7-inch touchscreen, while the Jeep Wrangler gets a 12.3-inch display.
+The BMW X2 features a 10.7-inch touchscreen paired with a 10.3-inch digital dash, while the Jeep Wrangler gets a 8.4-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The BMW X2 stands out with wireless Apple CarPlay/Android Auto, power tailgate and Harman Kardon audio that you will not find on the Jeep Wrangler.
-The Jeep Wrangler counters with Apple CarPlay and Alpine audio.
+The BMW X2 stands out with power tailgate and Harman Kardon audio that you will not find on the Jeep Wrangler.
+The Jeep Wrangler counters with heated front seats, Alpine audio and ambient lighting.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain